Aircloak/aircloak/cloak/README.md

 Before running the tests you need to prepare the performance database.

 - `make recreate-perf-db` - generate a `preformance` DB with 10k users
-- `cp priv/config/perf.json priv/config/config.json` - performance tests use the prod environment, so they need a config file
 - `make perftest` - run the performance tests

 Note that the tests submit results to InfluxDB - it will be started with `start_dependencies.sh`.